Thomas-Alexandre Dumas: Campaign in Northern Italy

 Following the 16 January fighting, Dumas felt insulted by the description of his actions in a battle report by General Berthier, Bonaparte's aide-de-camp, and wrote a letter to Napoleon cursing Berthier.
 Dumas was subsequently omitted from mention in Napoleon's battle report to the Directory, France's government at the time.
 He was then given a command well beneath his rank, leading a subdivision under General Masséna, despite a petition from Dumas's troops attesting to his valour.
 Under General Masséna in February 1797, Dumas helped French troops push the Austrians northward, capturing thousands.
 It was in this period that Austrian troops began calling him the der schwarze Teufel ("Black Devil", or Diable Noir in French).

 In late February 1797, Dumas transferred to a division commanded by General Joubert, who requested Dumas for his republicanism.
 Under Joubert, Dumas led a small force that defeated several enemy positions along the Adige River.
-Dumas's achievement in this period came on 23 March, when the general drove back a squadron of Austrian troops at a bridge over the Eisack River in Clausen (today Klausen, or Chiusa, Italy).
+Dumas's achievement in this period came on 23 March, when he drove back a squadron of Austrian troops at a bridge over the Eisack River in Clausen (today Klausen, or Chiusa, Italy).
 For this, the French began referring to him as "the Horatius Cocles of the Tyrol" (after a hero who saved ancient Rome).
 Napoleon called Dumas by this, and rewarded him by making him cavalry commander of French troops in the Tyrol; he also sent Dumas a pair of pistols.
 Dumas spent much of 1797 as military governor, administering Treviso province, north of Venice.